-The latest position for March 2019 shows that Staffordshire’s unemployment claimant count rate has seen a slight increase from 1.5% in February 2019 to 1.6% (an additional 565 working age claimants) but remains the joint lowest out of the 14 strategic authorities in the West Midlands and well below the national rate of 2.6%.
-In Stoke-on-Trent the claimant rate has increased to 3.8%, with 6,025 claimants (an increase of 435).
+The latest position for April 2019 shows that Staffordshire’s unemployment claimant count rate has seen a further slight increase from 1.6% in March 2019 to 1.7% (an additional 440 working age claimants), but remains one of the lowest rates out of the 14 strategic authorities in the West Midlands and well below the national rate of 2.6%.
+In Stoke-on-Trent the claimant rate has increased to 3.9%, with 6,215 claimants (an increase of 225).

-The picture is similar at a district level with all Staffordshire local authorities seeing an increase between February and March, with Newcastle-under-Lyme and East Staffordshire seeing the largest increases.
-It is likely that these increases in unemployment benefit claimants are due to the continuing effect of Universal Credit full service rollout whereby more people are required to look for work than was previously the case.
-Media monitoring of business start-ups and failures has identified no noticeable job losses which these increases can be directly attributed, however there are a number of recent news stories regarding potential job losses in the local area, such as at Wedgwood in Barlaston and Fox’s in Uttoxeter, which may see an increase in claimant numbers over the coming months.
+The picture is similar at a district level with all Staffordshire local authorities seeing an increase between March and April, with Cannock Chase and Stafford seeing the largest increases.
+As with wider regional and national trends it is likely that these increases in unemployment benefit claimants are due to the continuing effect of Universal Credit full service rollout, with media monitoring of business start-ups and failures not identifying any noticeable job losses which these increases can be directly attributed.

 New figures show that the number of people in work is at a record high and wages have risen at their fastest pace in a decade.
 With wages continuing to increase faster than prices, more people have the security of a regular wage and can provide for their families.

 We are helping people into work by reforming welfare so work always pays, while backing businesses to create more, better paying jobs across the whole country through our careful economic management and modern Industrial Strategy.